-Trump, Xi to talk trade as economic titans jockey for edge
+China says Trump, Xi reach trade truce

-OSAKA, Japan (AP) — A trade war between two economic titans will face a critical junction Saturday, when President Donald Trump meets China’s Xi Jinping at a moment when both sides are signaling a desire to de-escalate the year-long conflict, yet seem unwilling to compromise.
+The apparent truce marks a pattern for talks between Trump and Xi, who have professed their friendship with each other and hit the pause button on protectionist measures after their conversations, only to see negotiations later break down over the contentious details.

+White House officials declined immediate comment.
+But President Donald Trump said earlier Saturday that he would make an announcement on the results of his talks with Xi during a news conference later in the day.

-The meeting, which will take place on the sidelines of the international Group of 20 summit in Japan, was the centerpiece of four days of diplomacy for Trump, whose re-election chances have been put at risk by the trade war that has both hurt American farmers and battered global markets.
-Tensions have only risen in recent weeks after negotiations collapsed last month, as the two sides levied intensifying eye-for-an-eye punishments.
+Taking place on the sidelines of the Group of 20 summit in Japan, the meeting with Xi marked the centerpiece of four days of diplomacy for Trump, whose re-election chances have been put at risk by the trade war that has hurt American farmers and battered global markets.
+Tensions rose in recent weeks after negotiations collapsed last month.

-Trump struck a cautiously optimistic tone on the eve of his high-stakes meeting with Xi.

-“At a minimum, it’ll be productive,” Trump said Friday.
-“We’ll see what happens tomorrow.
-It’ll be a very exciting day I’m sure.
-It’s going to come out hopefully well for both countries.”
+At a subsequent meeting with Turkey’s president, Trump said talks with Xi went “probably even better than expected.”

-The meeting with Xi is one of three Trump is holding Saturday with world leaders displaying authoritarian tendencies.
+The meeting with Xi is one of three Trump had lined up Saturday with world leaders displaying authoritarian tendencies.

-Trump will have his first face-to-face sit-down with Saudi Arabia’s Mohammed Bin Salman since the U.S. intelligence community concluded that the crown prince directed the grisly murder of Washington Post columnist, and American resident, Jamal Khashoggi last year.
-And he will meet with Turkish President Recep Tayyip Erdogan, an ostensible NATO ally whom the U.S. sees as drifting dangerously toward Russia’s sphere of influence.
+Trump had his first face-to-face sit-down with Saudi Arabia’s Mohammed Bin Salman since the U.S. intelligence community concluded that the crown prince directed the grisly murder of Washington Post columnist, and American resident, Jamal Khashoggi last year.
+Trump also met with Turkish President Recep Tayyip Erdogan, an ostensible NATO ally whom the U.S. sees as drifting dangerously toward Russia’s sphere of influence.

+Meeting with the Saudi crown prince, Trump praised his “friend” for taking steps to open up the kingdom and extend freedoms to Saudi women.

+Trump, however, ignored reporters’ questions about Mohammed’s alleged role in Khashoggi’s death.
+He has long sought to minimize the crown prince’s role in Khashoggi’s murder, and has been reluctant to criticize the killing of the royal critic at a Saudi consulate in Turkey last year.
+Trump views the kingdom as the lynchpin of its Middle East strategy to counter Iran.
+He is also a fan of its pledges to spend billions on U.S. military hardware.

+With Erdogan, Trump said the leaders will “look at different solutions” to Turkey’s planned purchase of the Russian-made S-400 surface-to-air missile system.
+U.S. officials have threatened that purchase would halt the sale of the U.S.-made F-35 Joint Strike Fighter, though Erdogan has called it a done deal.

+“Turkey has been a friend of ours,” Trump said.
+He blamed the Obama administration for not agreeing to sell U.S.-made Patriot missile batteries to Turkey.

-Both of those meetings come the day after Trump, with a smirk and a finger point, dryly told another authoritarian leader, Russia’s Vladimir Putin, “Don’t meddle with the election” in their first meeting since the special counsel concluded that Russia extensively interfered with the 2016 campaign.
+Saturday’s meetings came the day after Trump, with a smirk and a finger point, dryly told another authoritarian leader, Russia’s Vladimir Putin, “Don’t meddle with the election” in their first meeting since the special counsel concluded that Russia extensively interfered with the 2016 campaign.

 The diplomacy plays out as Trump’s re-election campaign battle is beginning to heat up, a contest that could be partially defined by whether a resolution to the trade war with China can be found before more economic pain is inflicted on Americans.